38 Idioms for Jumping to Conclusions

 • He said she hated the movie, but she never said that.

-Other ways to say: Misquote, twist words
+Other ways to say: Misquote, twist words, say something false

 15. Fly off the handle

-Meaning: To get angry quickly without thinking.
+Meaning: To get angry very quickly, often without thinking.
+It’s used when someone suddenly loses their temper.

 Example Sentence: